SamDecrock/node-http-ntlm/README.md

 Running tests in an open source package is crucial for ensuring the quality and reliability of the codebase.
 When you submit code changes, it's essential to ensure that these changes don't break existing functionality or introduce new bugs.

-To run the tests, simply run
+To run the unit tests, simply run

-    node test.js
+    node ./tests/unittests.js

 All tests should return `true`

+To run the integration tests, first start the NTLM server with

+    node ./tests/integrationtests-server.js

+Next, run the integration tests with:

+    node ./tests/integrationtests.js

 ## License (MIT)